loning/universe/theories/README.md

 4. **Spiritual Dimensions Theory**:
    - Classicalization characteristics of higher-dimensional observers
    - Reincarnation as the reorganization of quantum information in new classical carriers
    - Spiritual practice as a process of improving classicalization efficiency

+5. **Economy and Resources Theory**:
+   - The nature of money as a medium for exchanging classical knowledge and classical energy
+   - Human resources as a combination of classical knowledge and classical energy
+   - Relationship between time perception and classicalization efficiency